DarkRTA/rb3/CONTRIBUTING.md

 ## Text Editors

 For newcomers to these types of projects, we recommend [VSCode](https://code.visualstudio.com/)/[VSCodium](https://vscodium.com/) with
-Microsoft's C++ plugin .
+Microsoft's C++ plugin.
 However, you may use any text editor you prefer as long as you have a good way of running `clang-format`.

 ## Guidelines